Welcome message…

 Biography

 Ginger Hutchinson is a literary agent with Movable Type Management.
 After graduating with a degree in Film Studies, Ginger Hutchinson went on to become Wesleyan UniversityÕs Kim Frank Fellow of Creative Writing, building upon years of experience as an editor in publication, workshop and teaching environments.
 As an educator, most recently with the Free Library of Philadelphia, Ginger has been committed to nurturing creativity and embracing the power of storytelling to connect each of us with a sense of purpose, community and appreciation of one anotherÕs unique way of navigating the world.
+Ginger grew up in rural Florida amidst a large, rambunctious family and massive system of natural springs; all its pre-historic creatures and people who often seem odd to outsiders are regular characters in the story she carries through life.

 Notes